Mental Health Facilities Woodstock, IL

 Assoc For Individual Development (aid) - 8.5 miles from Woodstock, IL

 Assoc For Individual Development aid is a mental health center in Mchenry, Illinois, located at 5342 West Elm Street, 60050 zip code.
 Assoc For Individual Development aid provides telemedicine/telehealth and outpatient treatment.
-Assoc For Individual Development aid offers trauma therapy, group therapy and psychotropic medication to adults, children / adolescents and seniors 65 or older.
-Assoc For Individual Development aid also supports active duty military, people with trauma and military families.
-More services available at Assoc For Individual Development aid include supported employment, psychosocial rehabilitation services and supported housing.
+Assoc For Individual Development aid offers couples/family therapy, group therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Assoc For Individual Development aid also supports seniors or older adults, LGBT and veterans.
+More services available at Assoc For Individual Development aid include suicide prevention services, intensive case management and supported employment.

 Learn More